-- A percentage of the amount Medicare would pay for the service in the location where the service is provided.
-Medica generally updates its data on the amount Medicare pays within 30 - 60 days after the Centers for Medicare and Medicaid Services updates its Medicare data; or - 2.
+- 1. A percentage of the amount Medicare would pay for the service in the location where the service is provided.
+Medica generally updates its data on the amount Medicare pays within 30 60 days after the Centers for Medicare and Medicaid Services updates its Medicare data; or - 2.
 A percentage of the provider's billed charge; or - 3.
 A nationwide provider reimbursement database that considers prevailing reimbursement rates and/or marketplace charges for similar services in the geographic area in which the service is provided; or - 4.
-An amount agreed upon between Medica and the non-network provider.
+An amount agreed upon between Medica and the non-network provider; or - 5.
+An amount required by the No Surprises Act of 2020, when applicable.

-Contact Customer Service for more information concerning which method above pertains to your services, including the applicable percentage if a Medicare-based approach is used.
+Contact Member Services for more information concerning which method above pertains to your services, including the applicable percentage if a Medicare-based approach is used.